tbensky/PrologScheduling/README.md

 I look at Prolog on
 and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a while.
 I've been doing with for the better part of 30 years!
 Ouch!

-This repo actually contains the very first Prolog program I wrote from scratch, to solve ongoing scheduling work I do.
-I actually use it, and I don't mean this in a historical sense.
-After all of these years, this is actually the first Prolog program I've written (in Aug 2022), during another one of my "let's try Prolog" phases.
+This repo actually contains the very first Prolog program I've ever written.
+I do not mean this in a historical sense.
+The program was written during the summer of 2022 (so recently)!
+I actually use it to help with ongoing scheduling work I do as part of my job.

 Whenever I'm able to get Prolog to do something that I need, or have